 Still, diarrhea generally occurs when the body is weakened or lacks the strength to fight infection, which can cause a person to lose 10% of their weight daily.
 The one-year-old infant, child, or teenager whose stool is described as very soft or excessively runny likely has osmotic diarrhea.

-- Stools that contain blood or pus.
+- Stools that contain blood or pus

-- Weight loss or persistent/recurrent fever are accompanying symptoms.
+- Weight loss or recurrent fever

 As a result of altered transport channels in the intestinal epithelium, increased electrolytes (mainly sodium, > 70 mmol/liter) are secreted into the intestinal lumen, dragging water with them.
 When bicarbonate is lost from the stool, generalized metabolic acidosis occurs, causing rapid breathing and fatigue.